A Mutual Information Perspective on Multiple Latent Variable Generative Models for Positive View Generation

-As described above, for an MLVGM with $n$ latent variables, we optimize the minimax objective of \Cref{eq:minmax} independently for each latent variable $i \in \{1, 2, \dots, n\}$.
-For each $T_{\mathbf{z}_i}(\cdot)$, training is stopped when $\mathcal{L}_{\text{InfoNCE}} \approx \overline{\gamma}$, ensuring that the resulting perturbations produce views with a consistent MI shift across all latent variables.
-This uniformity allows a direct comparison of perturbation magnitudes across different latent spaces.
+\paragraph{Monte Carlo sampling.} As a result of the above, we obtain $n$ independent perturbation functions $T_{\mathbf{z}_i}(\cdot)$, acting on single latents.
+For each of these, training is stopped when $\mathcal{L}_{\text{InfoNCE}} \approx \overline{\gamma}$, ensuring views with a consistent MI shift across all latent variables, and allowing the direct comparison of perturbation magnitudes across different latent spaces.